Search

 Testosterone

-The production of testosterone is linked to estrogen production, so it is clearly an essential part of the female body.
-Testosterone in women also plays a role in libido as well as the maintenance of muscle and bone mass.
+Testosterone production is linked to estrogen production, so it is clearly an essential part of the female body.
+Testosterone in women also plays a role in libido and in the maintenance of muscle and bone mass.

 Women reach their peak testosterone levels in their 20s, and from there on, they decline.
 Even though estrogen production stops when a woman reaches menopause, testosterone production doesn’t.
 This means that the drop in a woman’s testosterone levels is solely related to age rather than menopause.
 Because testosterone continues to be produced after menopause, some women find that their libido does not suffer even though estrogen levels drop and eventually cease to exist.